The Stormlight Archive: Books

 Ten books are planned in the series, which is split into two sets of five books each.
 Sanderson described the planned story arc of the second set of five books as a "sequel" to the first set, with some appearances of characters from the first set.
 The biggest time skip in the series will occur between the fifth and sixth books.

 As of 2020, two novellas have been published.
 The first novella, Edgedancer, features the character Lift and is set between Words of Radiance and Oathbringer.
 Edgedancer was originally published in Arcanum Unbounded: The Cosmere Collection in 2016.
 A standalone edition of Edgedancer was published on October 17, 2017.
 The second novella, Dawnshard, features the characters Rysn and Lopen and was published in November 2020.
 It takes place in the one-year gap between Oathbringer and Rhythm of War.

+Short works

+Two short stories were released as part of Story Deck, a set of collectible cards released in 2024 by Dragonsteel.
+Both were based on cut concepts from the development of Words of Radiance.
+In 2025, the two stories were bundled together and released as a single volume on the Dragonsteel website.
+Sanderson has suggested that Elsecaller in particular could be expanded into a novella one day but that this is not currently planned.